cocktailcss/cocktail/README.md

 | `color-red` | `color: red` | :x: |
 | `color-green` | `color: green` | :x: |
 | `color-blue` | `color: blue` | :x: |

+# License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.